JTrenerry/JTrenerry/README.md

 ### Jackson Trenerry

-Currently studying Software Engineering at The Univeristy of Queensland
+Currently studying Software Engineering at The University of Queensland

 Linkedin - https://www.linkedin.com/in/Jtrenerry/
 <!--